openstack/ironic-specs/specs/approved/boot-from-ramdisk.rst

 * The instance ``boot_option`` will be ignored by the ramdisk interface, and will be explicitly set to ``ramdisk``.
+  If otherwise set, the interface logs a warning.

 * The same ``kernel`` and ``ramdisk`` parameters that are used for a "glance" image based deployment could be re-used to contain